Want respondents to attach files to their answers? Then include a File Upload block in your typeform.

 3. In the Block settings you can make the File Upload “required” meaning that people would have to upload something in order to submit the typeform.
 To enable this, click on the Required switch.

-5. You can include variables in your File Upload question to personalize it a bit.
+5. You can include variables in your File Upload block to personalize it a bit.
 Type the ‘@’ key on your keyboard then select which answer you’d like to insert into the question.
 In this example, we’re using the person’s first name.

 Check out the example typeform we created below to get a feel for how the File Upload block looks in practice: